Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 ### Display Name

 **Required**
-Description: Display name used for Service in Portal.
+Description: Display name used for Service in portal.

 ### Auth flows